Get 50% Discount Offer 26 Days

 4. Rogue Browser Extensions

-A misconfigured or misbehaving browser extension can also cause issues with certificate authentication.
-While this could be malicious, it’s more often a simple coding error that prevents establishing a secure connection using the correct date and time.
+A broken or misbehaving browser extension can also break certificate authentication.
+It is often due to a coding error that fails to connect using the correct date and time, though it could occasionally be malicious.

 Rogue Browser Extensions